cfpb/aurora/deploy/roles/python27-scl/README.md

 If "CentOS" will install the CentOS SCL.
 SCL assumed to already be installed for RHEL

+python_pip_bin: [/opt/rh/python27/root/usr/bin/pip2.7]

+points to pip binary installed by this role useful for setting the executable parameter in "pip" module tasks.
+Used by python-libs and clouseau roles.

+python_pip_ld_path: [/opt/rh/python27/root/usr/lib64]

+For setting LD_LIBRARY_PATH when using SCL python.
+Needed by python27 where libpython path is not compiled in to the binary.

 set_python27_default_python: [False]

 If True will set /etc/profile.d to make python27 the default python for users

-python3 tag will run all tasks in this role
+"python" tag will run all tasks in this role

 Dependencies
 ------------

-python-libs role python_pip_binary should point to pip binary installed by this role and depends on python being installed
+Under RHEL this role expects the SCL to be availiable.

 Example Playbook
 ----------------